Kunitachi, Tokyo: Education

-The city was originally home to Kunitachi College of Music.
+The city was originally home to the Kunitachi College of Music.
 The tertiary-level branch of the conservatory is now located far outside the city, but its attached high school and business affiliate, Kunitachi Gakki (Western Tokyo's largest community music center), remain in central Kunitachi.

 The city has two public high schools operated by the Tokyo Metropolitan Government Board of Education.

 Kunitachi has eight public elementary schools and three junior high schools operated by the city government.